retcon1/dfa-challenge-3-address-book/docs/domain-models-test-plan.md

 As a user I don't want to be able to add a contact without their information properly entered, so that I don't accidentally add contacts early.

+As a user I don't want to be able to add a duplicate contact, so that I'm informed if I already have that person in my address book.

 As a user I want to be able to see all the contacts in my address book, so that I know who is there at a glance.

 As a user I want to be able to search my contacts by name, so that I can find specific ones quickly.